 - By default, the employee’s Social Security number will not appear on the check stub.
 However, you can check the “Display Last 4 Digits of Employee SSN on Check Stub” box.
 The last four digits of the employee’s Social Security number will appear below the employee’s name and address on the check stub.
-There is not an option to show the employee’s full SSN in accordance with some state laws.
+There is no option to show the employee’s full SSN in accordance with some state laws.

 - If your business name is different than your tax filing name, choose which name you would like to appear on the paycheck stub template.

-- If you use magnetic printer toner and blank checkstock, click “I need to print my bank account information on blank check stock.”
+- If you use magnetic printer toner and blank check stock, click “I need to print my bank account information on blank check stock.”
 For more details, see How to Print Paychecks Using Blank Check Stock.

 - Next, enter the number of blank rows to insert between the two sections of the check stub.
 For example, if you use Check on Bottom, and keep “Line Break Starts at Row” at 0, and “Number of Blank Rows” is 5, your check stub will look like this:

-You can experiment with the Line Break and Blank Row numbers, and click “Print Sample” to see how your check will look.
+You can experiment with the Line Break and Blank Row numbers and click “Print Sample” to see how your check will look.
 You can print as many sample checks as needed to adjust the line break until it prints correctly.
-You do not need to click Save in order to print a sample paycheck, but you will need to save your settings once you are satisfied with the placement.
+You do not need to click Save to print a sample paycheck, but you will need to save your settings once you are satisfied with the placement.